lollcat/Autoencoders-deep-dive/Notes.md

  - https://paperswithcode.com/sota/image-generation-on-binarized-mnist

 # Code to write
-- either warmup or lambda max thing for ladder
+- numerically stable version of marginal for ladder
+- ladder make sure free bits thing is working
+- less glaringly important: numerically stable version for mnist

 # tests to do
  - does sigma have an effect (mnist and CIFAR)